High Dimensional Forecasting via Interpretable Vector Autoregression: Methodology

-In the next section, we introduce the proposed class of HVAR estimators aimed at estimating $\text{VAR}_k(p)$ models while shrinking the elements of $\LL$ towards zero by incorporating the three hierarchical lag structures described above.
+In the next section, we introduce the proposed class of HLag estimators aimed at estimating $\text{VAR}_k(p)$ models while shrinking the elements of $\LL$ towards zero by incorporating the three HLag structures described above.